 [INT] List the supplementary agreements and exchange of letters after signature of the Agreement up to intermediate report stage

-Three letters where exchanged:
+Three letters where exchanges:

 Revision of budget, activity plan and organization chart, as a result of the first monitoring visit.

 Request of approval for financing some aspects of a training.